RenderKit/openvkl/doc/api.md

 Sampling
 --------

-The scalar API just takes a volume and coordinate, and returns a float value.
+The scalar API takes a volume and coordinate, and returns a float value.
 NaN is returned for probe points outside the volume.
+The attribute index selects the scalar attribute of interest; not all volumes support multiple attributes.

-    float vklComputeSample(VKLSampler sampler, const vkl_vec3f *objectCoordinates);
+    float vklComputeSample(VKLSampler sampler,
+                           const vkl_vec3f *objectCoordinates,
+                           unsigned int attributeIndex);

 Vector versions allow sampling at 4, 8, or 16 positions at once.
 Depending on the machine type and Open VKL driver implementation, these can give greater